 There’s no right or wrong way to decorate your home.
-If you prefer a purely minimalist style, then muted colors and simple designs are a great choice.
+For example, if you prefer a purely minimalist style, then muted colors and simple designs are a great choice.
 On the other hand, if you love going bold, maximalist textures, patterns, and colors are the way to go!
 However, sometimes there are just certain choices that aren’t a right fit on the whole.
-Even if you may prefer certain patterns and colors, there is a chance that they may overwhelm your space and look the exact opposite of aesthetic.
+Furthermore, even if you may prefer certain patterns and colors, there is a chance that they may overwhelm your space and look the exact opposite of aesthetic.

 When considering revamping the interior or exterior of your home, the easiest way to freshen up any space is by applying a fresh new coat of paint.
 But choosing paint isn’t the easiest job.
 With so many hues and shades, you have to sift through endless swatches of paint samples to find the right color.
 However, we are here to help you narrow down your paint choices.